Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-X-3Lne2kt8E.md

 ### Transcript

-> um leaving that planet would make hannah sad that's kind of true actually
+> leaving that planet would make hannah sad that's kind of true actually